covalichou/second-reality-js/src/README.md

 ---

 ## 🎬 The Demo Parts (Sequence)
-Each file corresponds to a specific scene from the original 1993 masterpiece.
+Each file corresponds to a specific part from the original 1993 masterpiece.

 | Part | File | Description |
 | :---: | :--- | :--- |